 In the world of Ealiron, an ancient hierarchy of wizards wields balance through a complex magical system of correspondences between trees, birds, color, sound, geometric patterns and energies deep in the earth.
 Votaries of the old powers work the forces of nature inherent in the cycles of life, death and transformation.
 These stories delve into the Otherworld through interactions between mortals and immortals.
-Wizards, warriors, priestesses and fools embark on swords-and-sorcery adventures into the darkest and most sublime aspects of the human heart.
+Wizards, warriors, gods and fools embark on swords-and-sorcery adventures into the darkest and most sublime aspects of the human heart.

 The books in the Chronicles of Ealiron are driven by an assassin named Lorth of Ostarin, a complex character with a bent towards bringing things to their darkest ends.
 These books stand alone as individual stories that happen in the same world with some of the same characters appearing throughout.
 An online Glossary is available that includes illustrations and links to maps, posts, and other relevant information: Chronicles of Ealiron: Terms and Places.

 “F.T.
 McKinstry is a master of this genre.
 The Chronicles of Ealiron is my absolute favorites series.
 Best stuff out there.” – Amazon Customer Review